ShMcK/coderoad-redux-js/tutorial/01/index.md

 1. Install package dev dependencies
 2. Create an output directory called "dist"
-3. Install "concurrently" & "browser-sync" globally
+3. Install "concurrently", "browser-sync" & "browserify" globally
 4. Run our app in the browser

 You'll find this "setup" script located in your *package.json*.